ArcDoxDev/Unifluxx/README.md

 8. Click 'save', and visit flux project.

 9. The app will listen for changes in Source keys and will trigger updates to target keys when values modified.
 Update soure keys and wait for target keys to populate.
+See [sampleData](/sampleData/README.md) for example data for keys.

 ## Deployment